Fundy Trail. Photo by Fundy Trail Parkway.

 Sackville Waterfowl Park and the Marshes

-For nature and wildlife lovers, this spot is ideal for spotting fuzzy ducklings, muskrats and marsh birds, along three kilometres of winding boardwalks, trails and viewing platforms.
-From there, Trail users can continue along the Marshes Trail, a former rail bed that leads to Port Elgin, a small town that offers various amenities.
+For nature and wildlife lovers, this location is ideal for spotting fuzzy ducklings, muskrats and marsh birds, along three kilometres of winding boardwalks, trails and viewing platforms.
+From the Waterfowl Park, Trail users can continue along the Marshes Trail, a former rail bed that leads to Port Elgin, a small town that offers various amenities.
 Then it’s on to Cape Jourimain National Wildlife Area, and the Confederation Bridge to Prince Edward Island.
 This section of The Great Trail spans over 50 kilometres suitable for cyclists and walkers.

 Petit Témis Trail